Thanood/monterey/README.md

 From inside the monterey folder:

 1. npm install --global --production windows-build-tools npm@next
-2. npm install
+2. npm run setup
-3. cd app
-4. npm install
-5. jspm install
-6. gulp watch (manually reloading electron with ctrl+R is required) or gulp watch-r to automatically reload electron
+3. gulp watch (manually reloading electron with ctrl+R is required) or gulp watch-r to automatically reload electron

 ### Working on the pal